unlimit1984/hometask-skeleton/README.md

 7. __DONE__ Add sql scripts for initialization and populating DB
 8. __DONE__ Implement DAO object to store all Aspect counters into the database

-####How to test
-1. install maven
-2. go to project folder by "cd" command in Terminal (Mac) or any Command Line Commander (Windows)
-3. mvn clean test

 ##Spring Advanced
 ###HW1